-Holistic Health Project
+Holistic Health Project/ Closed

 This project will provide culturally relevant education to vulnerable groups of Aboriginal women, and enhance the ability of community-based service providers in the urban Montreal area.
 The goal is to address the needs of First Nations, Inuit and Métis women and their children who are affected by homelessness, the sex trade, HIV infection, substance abuse, and family violence.